 Dr. Dave Cardamone

-A frequent lecturer at prominent medical associations and educational institutions, Dave has more than 18 years of experience with the Hospital of University of Pennsylvania.
-His roles have ranged from Lead Medical Technologist to Manager of Clinical Chemistry, and he was instrumental in bringing a range of new assays to the University laboratory—including STAT testing for adrenal vein sampling and improved testing for dialysis patients.
+A frequent lecturer at prominent medical associations and educational institutions, Dave has more than 18 years of experience with the Hospital of the University of Pennsylvania.
+His roles have ranged from Lead Medical Technologist to Manager of Clinical Chemistry, and he was instrumental in bringing a range of new assays to the university laboratory—including STAT testing for adrenal vein sampling and improved testing for dialysis patients.
 Over the course of his professional career, Dave has been featured in over 20 industry publications.
 He is committed to meeting clients’ needs by providing customized toxicology panels, and holds a special passion for bringing rapid phenylketonuria testing to the market.
 He holds a BS in clinical laboratory science from Neumann University, an MS in clinical chemistry from West Chester University, and a PhD from the University of Medicine and Dentistry of New Jersey.

 Director of Business Development

 John brings to Prescient over 20 years of successful selling and marketing of experiences within the healthcare industry.
 John has worked for top IVD companies including Sysmex, Siemens, Bio-Rad, Quest, and Abbott.
 His work began in sales and he soon found himself in ever increasing roles of responsibility—Area Account Manager, Regional Instrument Specialist, Corporate Account Manager, and field based marketing.
 John has spent the last eight years in marketing roles covering the America’s, and has successfully launched medical devices and assays throughout this region.
 During this time, he managed distribution relationships with partners in North and South America, and played a major part in global development teams working on next generation medical devices.
 John offers true passion and a wealth of experience in facilitating clinical trials for IVD companies.
 He holds a BS in business administration/marketing from Frostburg State University.